Table of Contents

 In many cases, large businesses prefer to work with multiple 3PLs and 4PLs for inbound and outbound logistics, whereas MSMEs and emerging businesses (with limited logistical needs) prefer to manage inbound logistics internally and outsource outbound logistics to external 3PLs providers.

-Different stages in logistics process flows
+Different stages in logistics flows and processes

 There is no standard template for logistics flowcharts as businesses usually design their own workflows and set SLAs to adhere by.
 There are multiple factors that impact logistics flows in organisations, including customer location, factory/warehouse location, mode of transportation, frequency of orders etc.